Alfred Hollins

-Biography
+Early life and education

 Hollins was born in Kingston upon Hull, East Riding of Yorkshire, England, and was blind from birth.
 His mother died while he was young, and little is known about his father.
-After his mother's death, Hollins was sent to live with his "Aunt Mary", who gave him his first piano lesson.
-It is rumoured that Hollins had perfect pitch and, upon hearing any two notes on the piano, could name them.
+After his mother's death, Hollins was sent to live with his aunt, who gave him his first piano lesson.
+Hollins is said to have had perfect pitch.
+At the Wilberforce Institution for the Blind in York, which he attended from the age of nine, his musical interests were fostered by the head of music there, William Barnby, brother of Joseph Barnby.

-In 1878, Hollins enrolled at the Royal National College for the Blind at Upper Norwood.
-He impressed the principal of his potential as a musician such that he was given the opportunity to study with Frits Hartvigson on the piano and Dr E. J. Hopkins on the organ.
-Hollins then presented several successful concerts, including one at The Crystal Palace, where he performed the solo part of the Emperor Concerto, and a concert at Windsor in the presence of Queen Victoria.
+In 1878, Hollins enrolled at the Royal National College for the Blind at Upper Norwood where he studied with Frits Hartvigson (piano) and Dr E. J. Hopkins (organ).
+Hollins then presented several successful concerts, including one at The Crystal Palace, where he performed the Emperor Concerto, and a concert at Windsor in the presence of Queen Victoria.

 The opportunity arose for Hollins to study in Berlin under Hans von Bülow.
 While in Germany Hollins gave a series of concerts – at one time playing three concerti in the one evening – The Liszt E♭, the Schumann A minor and the Emperor.
 He played before the royal families of Germany and the Low Countries.

+Organist

 In 1884, Hollins was given his first professional appointment as an organist, at St John's, Redhill.
 In 1885, Hollins appeared at the Music and Inventions Exhibition in 1885, playing the concert organ.
 Shortly afterwards another period of study presented itself at the Hoch Conservatory in Frankfurt.
 In the ensuing eleven years, Hollins was organist at Upper Norwood Presbyterian Church, at the People's Palace (Crystal Palace) and teaching piano and organ at the Royal National College for the Blind.
-During this period Hollins also made a tour of the United States, and visited major concert halls at the time.

 Soon the Reverend Hugh Black, assistant minister at the Free St George's Church in Edinburgh persuaded the Presbyterian kirk to allow the installation of an organ at St George's.
 An organ was procured.
 According to some stories, Black travelled to Nottingham to hear Hollins play, and offered Hollins the position there and then.
 Hollins accepted the offer and was then committed to St George's for the rest of his life.